hue881/hue881.github.io/mcs/2026/fall/math/SAT/welcome/index.md

 **Bring every week:** a three-ring binder or folder for handouts, lined and graph paper, two pencils with erasers, and a printed copy of the SAT reference sheet (provided in week 1).

-**Google Drive:** Every student receives access to a shared class folder holding lesson slides, homework sets, answer keys with full solutions, the error-log template, and the score tracker.
-Please make sure your student can sign in to Google Drive with their school account before the first class — that folder is where all assignments live.
+**Google Drive:** Every student receives access to their own folder where they can keep track of their homework assignments and tests.
+Please make sure your student can sign in to Google Drive before the first class — that folder is where all their work will live.

 ### Bring Your Own Device — Please Read